lenafiedor/drosophila-brain/README.md

 python3 main.py <bodyId>
 ```

-The `bodyId` is the ID of neuron to be healed; it can be passed through the command line.
-Otherwise the program will use a default value.
+The `bodyId` is the optional argument containing the ID of neuron to be healed; it can be passed through the command line.
+Otherwise the program will use a default, exemplary ID value.